bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 This has been the incent of our developing a tool for converting YANG models into OWL models which is point 2 of our proposal.
 Point 3, 4 and 5 are direct consequences of our committing to point 1 and 2.

-In the following section we introduce our proposal for building ontologies that captures the specificities of the telco domain and for using these ontologies to model any telco network instance as a knowledge graph.

 #### The Y-MODEL-TO-RDFS-OWL step {#sec-exp-yang2owl-oc}

 YANG and OWL are both data modeling languages.